trufflesecurity/hacktoberfest2023/README.md

 ## General Contributions
 We're also participating in the larget "Hacktoberfest" program sponsored by Digital Ocean.
 To maintain the integrity of TruffleHog, we're looking for meaningful contributions that align with the project's goals.
 Here are the types of contributions that are eligible:
-- Issues Labeled “Hacktoberfest”: We have a backlog of issues and some of them have been labeled “Hacktoberfest”.
+- Issues labeled “Hacktoberfest”: We have a backlog of issues and some of them have been labeled “Hacktoberfest”.
 - Expanding our Test Coverage: Add new tests or expand existing tests to increase our test coverage to make TruffleHog even more robust!